-Colour TV allows some sports to be seen which were not possible with black and white TV e.g. Snooker, bowls.
+Colour TV allows some sports to be seen which were not possible with black and wh e.a.
+Snooker. bowls.

 TV companies often decide, due to their financial support, which sports will be shown.
 Minority sports; positive and negative effects.